Prepare your finances

 - TV streaming subscriptions – such as Netflix, Disney+, NOW TV and Amazon Prime

 We've put together a guide for estimated student living costs in halls of residence and private accommodation in Portsmouth.
-See the average student living costs for our students in 2019.
+See the average student living costs for our students.

 Not sure whether to live at home, in student halls or rent private accommodation?
 See out guide to choosing where to live at uni.